 (He considered hypnosis to be “dissociation” – a rather fuzzy and poorly defined concept that has more history with psychiatry than with psychology.)

 Dr Alladin did groundbreaking research, running a randomised control trial comparing CBT for depression with CBT+hypnosis for depression – and I’ll talk about the results later on.

-Compared with other approaches, the Hypno-CBT® model we’ve developed is quite a seamless integration of social, cognitive and behavioural psychology and psychotherapy with a modern approach to hypnosis.
+Compared with other approaches, the Hypno-CBT® model we’ve developed is a seamless integration of social, cognitive and behavioural psychology and psychotherapy with a modern approach to hypnosis.

 This allows therapists to have enormous skill and flexibility in the way they use hypnosis and integrate it with other techniques. – and base their approach upon strongly supported theories in mainstream psychology.

 So when I say Hypno-CBT® is an integrative cognitive behavioural approach – let me explain and unpack that in a helpful way.